joemccall86/gradle-vpn-plugin/README.md

 * If vpn.baseHost is pingable, gradle will behave as default
 * If vpn.baseHost is not pingable, gradle will operate in offline mode

+Note that due to a chicken/egg problem, the VPN plugin can't really help you with repositories in the buildscript section of your project.
+It can only help with compile dependencies.

 TODO
 ---
 There could possibly be vpn.fallbackUrl, but I'm not sure how to set that up